 What to do about:

-- diarrhoea - drink plenty of fluids, such as water or squash to avoid dehydration.
-Signs of dehydration include peeing less than usual or having strong-smelling pee.
+- diarrhoea – drink plenty of fluids, such as water or squash, to avoid dehydration.
+Signs of dehydration include peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.
+If you take contraception and you have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+Check the pill packet to find out what to do.

-It's usually safe to take amoxicillin during pregnancy and while breastfeeding.
+It is safe to take amoxicillin during pregnancy.

-There are some medicines that don't mix well with amoxicillin.
+There are some medicines that do not mix well with amoxicillin.

-Tell your doctor if you're taking these medicines before you start taking amoxicillin:
+Tell your doctor if you're taking any of these medicines before you start taking amoxicillin:

 - other antibiotics

-There are no known problems with taking herbal remedies and supplements alongside amoxicillin.
+There is little information about taking herbal remedies and supplements alongside amoxicillin.